-This Group consists of the Chief Executive and Corporate Director, supported by the Chief Financial Officer.
+This Group consists of the Chief Executive, Corporate Director, Head of Legal Services and Chief Finance Officer, supported by the Corporate Client & Performance Manager.

 The Group is pivotal in the promotion and the continued embedding of risk management within the Council.
 The successful outcome of this will foster a culture and behaviours that results in risk management being practised throughout the organisation as part of day to day activity, performance management and the sharing of best practice and experience between services.